LastAncientCraft/TestingTechnicalAnalysis/README.md

 ![Header](./TestingTechnicalAnalysis_banner.jpg)

 ## Project Overview
 This repository contains the code and methodology for testing the predictive power of technical trading rules under different market regimes.
-The project aligns with the research study:

-Research Question: Do technical trading rules generate risk-adjusted excess returns across volatility and macroeconomic regimes, or are they statistically indistinguishable from random noise once non-stationarity and autocorrelation are controlled?

 The project focuses on evaluating whether technical indicators retain predictive value under varying market conditions using walkforward backtesting and rigorous statistical controls.